Our collection development guidance is intended to fulfill the following objectives:

 Even having concluded that some web content is worth saving, web archiving isn't necessarily the most appropriate mechanism for capturing, storing, and re-presenting it.
 Web archiving is best suited to either where the "object" of interest is a website, consisting of an arbitrary number of files that must be stored and re-presented in their original relationship to each other, or where it is important to preserve the temporal context of the web content, such that it could theoretically be later addressed temporally using Memento.
 The technical limitations of web archiving may also point toward alternative approaches.

-Everyday Electronic Materials (EEMs) was built partly with web-accessible documents in mind.
-It is a better solution for that use case since the documents are discrete and preserving their temporal context is unimportant.
 Web-based video can be difficult to capture using crawler-based tools and demands outsized amounts of storage, relative to other web objects.
 The Stanford Media Preservation Lab is improving their support for digital video formats.

 Prefer archiving content over links to content